 Ask your insurance provider if your plan has any out-of-pocket costs before it will cover Wegovy.
 Some health insurance plans require you to meet a deductible before they pay anything for medicine.

 If your insurer won’t pay for Wegovy, inquire with Novo Nordisk about a Wegovy Savings Copay Card.
-You can also request coverage by printing out a sample letter and asking your health care provider to send it on your behalf.

 Did You Know

 When you’re a K Health member, your care team helps you through the process of getting your weight loss prescriptions covered by your insurance.
 Learn more.

 Most Medicare plans do not cover Wegovy or other medicines for obesity, with the exception of some Medigap and Medicare Advantage plans for retired people.
 Contact your insurance provider to learn more about what’s covered and what’s not.

 Medicaid plans are different in every state.
 If you have state health insurance, contact your provider directly to learn more about your benefits.

 Every health insurance plan is different.
 If your doctor prescribes you Wegovy, your insurer might require prior authorization, a process used to determine whether a less costly option could achieve the same result.
 If your insurance refuses to cover a medication, your doctor may be able to appeal the denial.

 If you don’t have health insurance, you can try contacting the drug’s manufacturer, Novo Nordisk, at 1-888-809-3942.
 You may qualify for a Wegovy Savings Copay Card or another patient financial assistance program.